faucetsdn/faucet/README.md

 Valve is configured with a YAML-based configuration file.
 A sample configuration file is supplied in `valve.yaml-dist`.
 At the top level you configure your datapaths and ports on each datapath.

+The datapath ID may be specified as an integer or hex string (beginning with 0x).

 At each level you may have `all` and `default` configuration.

 `all` configuration will be applied to each port at the same level or lower levels in the configuration hierarchy.